boveus/hyrax-wiki/Hyrax-Management-Guide.md

 Lastly, you will need to set `config.analytics = true` and `config.analytic_start_date` in _config/initializers/hyrax.rb_ and ensure that the client email has the proper access within your Google Analyics account.
 To do so, go to the _Admin_ tab for your Google Analytics account.
 Click on _User Management_, in the _Account_ column, and add "Read & Analyze" permissions for the OAuth client email address.

+## Populating the Analytics DB
+TODO: Add more detail

+The API access required in the UI integration step, above, enables more than just per-object stats display.
+We can harvest GA stats for all of our objects into the local database, and use this data to integrate usage reports into the Admin Statistics dashboard.
+So far this integration into the dashboard has not been done.

+To harvest stats for all your objects, you might use a rake task that runs Sufia::UserStatImporter which in turn is called by a cron job.

 ## Problems with Analytics